-- 1. Student can include any board memberships as part of their portfolios.
-In order to do so, they must describe, in consultation with their student coach, how the board membership can contribute to the acquisition of one or more competencies of their Bachelor's programme. - 2.
+- 1. Students can include any board memberships as part of their portfolios.
+In order to do so, they must describe, in consultation with their student coach, how the board membership can contribute to the acquisition of one or more competencies of their study programme. - 2.
 Board memberships for the DPC, IPC, CPC, or for study associations, student associations and as members of committees at Fontys can be listed on the diploma supplement.

-The student must request the listing at least 3 weeks prior to the graduation ceremony via the study programme administration.

-At the request of the student's study programme, the Centre for Administrative Activities (CAA) can confirm that the student has been an active board member of a CPC.
-In the case of board memberships of a PC or IPC, the study programme can request confirmation from the relevant IPC or PC.

-- 3. Students who believe that their board memberships demonstrate that they have the knowledge, understanding and/or skills, etc. that are assessed in particular tests for which credits are awarded may apply for an exemption from such tests from the Examination Board. - 4.
-A student may apply to be included under the Profiling Fund Scheme on the basis of his administrative activities and submit a request to his institute for an attendance fee or for a board membership scholarship from the Profiling Fund Board.
-See also Article 14 of the Fontys Regulations on the Participation councils and degree programme committees.
+The student must request the listing at least 3 weeks prior to the graduation ceremony via the study programme administration via fhkampa @fontys.nl - At the request of the student's study programme, the Centre for Administrative Activities (CAA) can confirm that the student has been an active board member of a CPC.
+In the case of board memberships of a PC or IPC, the study programme can request confirmation from the relevant IPC or PC. - 3.
+Students who believe that their board memberships demonstrate that they have the knowledge, understanding and/or skills, etc. that are assessed in particular tests for which credits are awarded may apply for an exemption from such tests from the Examination Board. - 4.
+Facilitation for board memberships is laid down in the Fontys Regulations on the Participation councils and degree programme committees, the Regulations on board membership grants and the Remuneration scheme for committees and steering groups.

-Article 12 Elite Athletes scheme
+Article 12 Elite Athletes scheme - Student entrepreneurship

 - 1. Students who have been granted an Elite Athletes or Talent status are entitled to facilities from the Elite Athletes Scheme.
-Facilities regarding the adjustment of tests or test timetables, an adjusted arrangement regarding compulsory attendance, working in groups and an adjusted internship must be sought from the Examination Board.

-Advice regarding the continuation of studies may be deferred for students with an Elite Athlete. - Advice regarding the continuation of studies may be deferred for students with an Elite Athlete status (see Article 32). - 2.
+Facilities regarding the adjustment of tests or test timetables, an adjusted arrangement regarding compulsory attendance, working in groups and an adjusted internship must be sought from the Examination Board. - Advice regarding the continuation of studies may be deferred for students with an Elite Athlete status (see Article 32). - 2.
 Students who are eligible for the Student Entrepreneurship Scheme may apply to the Examination Board, among others, for facilities regarding the adjustment of tests or test timetables, an adjusted arrangement regarding compulsory attendance for education components, working in groups and an adjusted internship.
 These facilities should be sought from the Examination Board.
 Advice regarding the continuation of studies may be deferred for students with entrepreneur status (see Article 32).